8 Ways to Get Media Mentions for Your Small Business

 Growing a small business is tough.
+Marketing a small business is even tougher.
 Once you’ve reached out to your immediate family and friends and encouraged them to share your new business with their networks, it’s common for new businesses to hit a wall.
 Especially when you’re just starting out, you don’t have a ton of extra cash to put towards marketing.
 So something like getting quoted in the LA Times or getting featured on your local news station could be huge for you.

 Here are eight ways to get media mentions for your small business: